Four Fs of Stress and Trauma: Fight, Flight, Freeze, Fawn Explained

 Therapists can help you explore the underlying causes of your stress responses and develop effective coping strategies.
 Whether it's through cognitive-behavioral therapy (CBT), the healing of old wounds, mindfulness-based stress reduction, or other therapeutic approaches, professional guidance can provide valuable insights and tools for managing stress.
 If you'd like to discuss working with me, complete the form on the contact page.

-Resources for Managing Your Stress Response
+Resources for Understanding and Regulating Your Reaction to Stress

 I have created many books, workbooks, journals, worksheets, and other products to help you calm anxiety, overcome depression, build emotion skills, improve your relationships, and boost your well-being.
 Several of them include information and worksheets for learning to use Thought Stopping to de-escalate your stress response.